wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-12.&emsp;I have enjoined you to behave as I behaved, but we must respond to the same Mind to do this [behave the same way].
+12. I have enjoined you to behave as I behaved, but we must respond to the same Mind to do this [behave the same way].
 <sup>2</sup>This Mind [to which we must respond] is the Holy Spirit, Whose [the-Holy-Spirit’s] Will is for God always.
 <sup>3</sup>He [the Holy Spirit] teaches you how to keep me as the model for your thought, and to behave like me as a result.
 <sup>4</sup>The power of our joint motivation is beyond belief, but not beyond accomplishment.